Kenneth Thompson (bishop)

-The Rt.
-Rev.Kenneth George Thompson (died 1975) was a bishop in the Church of England.
+Kenneth George Thompson (died 1975) was a bishop in the Church of England.

 Education

 Career

-From 1940 to 1944 he was a Chaplain to the Royal Naval Volunteer Reserve and Vicar of Kneesal and Ossington in Nottinghamshire.
+From 1940 to 1944 he was a chaplain to the Royal Naval Volunteer Reserve and vicar of Kneesal and Ossington in Nottinghamshire.
 From 1944 to 1965 he was vicar of St Mary Magdelene, Hucknall.
-From 1954 he was a Canon of Southwell Minster.
-In 1962 he was appointed Archdeacon of Newark and a Chaplain to Her Majesty the Queen.
+From 1954 he was a canon of Southwell Minster.
+In 1962 he was appointed Archdeacon of Newark and a chaplain to Queen Elizabeth II.

 In 1965 he was appointed Bishop of Sherwood.